Dissipative Superfluidity in a Molecular Bose-Einstein Condensate: Derivation of the Quantum Depletion Density

 and the action can be simplified as

 where $n=N/V$ and

 We then move on to evaluate the quantum depletion density on the basis of the action \eqref{action}.
 Since the particle-number density $n(t)$ of the system decays with time and the quantum depletion part is also time-dependent, we consider the weak-dissipation case in which the system can reach a quasi-steady state in a time scale shorter than the inverse two-body loss rate.
 We first calculate the superfluid quantum depletion density $n_{sD}$, which is defined as the density of the quantum depletion part engaged in the superfluid transport.
-We first place bosons into a moving cylinder with a velocity $\bm{v}$.
+We first place bosons into a cylinder moving with velocity $\bm{v}$.
 Then the superfluid quantum depletion density $n_{sD}$ is defined from

-where $\bm{j}_{sD}$ is the mass current of bosons in the frame of reference of the cylinder for the quantum depletion part.
+where $\bm{j}_{sD}$ is the mass current of bosons in the quantum depletion in the frame of reference of the cylinder.
 To obtain the superfluid quantum depletion density, we change the action \eqref{action} by $\bm{k}\to\bm{k}-m\bm{v}$ for the forward contour and $\bm{k}\to\bm{k}+m\bm{v}$ for the backward contour for the finite-momentum sector with $\bm{k}\neq0$~\cite{Wen2007,Mathematical_method_SF_1968} and the density of the superfluid quantum depletion part can be shown to be

 We next calculate the normal quantum depletion density $n_{nD}$, which is defined as the density of the quantum depletion part engaged into the normal transport.
 In this case, we change the Hamiltonians in Eq. \eqref{action} by $H_{+}\to H_{+}-\bm{v}\cdot\bm{j}_{+}$ and $H_{-}\to H_{-}+\bm{v}\cdot\bm{j}_{-}$.
 Then the response normal current for the quantum depletion part is given by